 Make no mistake about it.
 Poachers are thieves of the natural resources shared by everyone.
 While it's easy to get angry about what they do, sometimes the good guys do win.

-Displaying a well-known poached buck at a wildlife expo.
+Displaying a well-known poached buck at a wildlife expo

 The thing about big deer is, there's almost always someone who is familiar with the animal while it's alive.
 That was the case with this big mule deer from Big Piney, Wyoming.

-Forgetting The Revenant was just a movie.
+Forgetting The Revenant was just a movie

-A Missouri man freaked out when he spotted a black bear in his yard and shot and killed the animal before hiding its body.
+A Missouri man freaked out in 2016 when he spotted a black bear in his yard and shot and killed the animal before hiding its body.
 The reason?
-He told wildlife officials he’d just watched the Leonardo DiCaprio movie “The Revenant” and freaked out, thinking it was a grizzly that might hurt his family.
+He told wildlife officials he'd just watched the Leonardo DiCaprio movie "The Revenant" and freaked out, thinking it was a grizzly that might hurt his family.

 Never mind the bear was in the ditch across the street from his house and not acting aggressively.
 Wanting to protect your family is understandable, but this was a major over-reaction.
-The man later pled guilty to a misdemeanor in the case.
+The man later pleaded guilty to a misdemeanor in the case.

-Trying to get away with a big buck hoax.
+Trying to get away with a big buck hoax

 This was a plan that was destined to fail.
 A North Carolina man, Nick Davis, claimed to have arrowed a buck that shattered North Carolina's non-typical whitetail record by almost 30 inches.
 But there was something fishy about the photos of the buck that everyone immediately noticed.
 The body seemed way too small for the set of antlers the animal was carrying.